 Best writing advice you’ve received?

-• Toni Morrison once said, “If there’s a book that you really want to read but it hasn’t been written yet, then you must write it.”
+• Toni Morrison once said, “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”

 Best writing compliment you’ve received?

-• A teacher once told me that I was morbid.
+• A teacher told me that I was morbid.
 While everyone else used writing assignments to talk about summer break, their best friend, or their favourite sport, I wrote about murder and mayhem.
-While I’m sure he meant it as a rebuke, I loved that my imagination was recognized even if it wasn’t exactly appreciated.
+While I’m sure he meant it as an insult, I loved that my imagination was recognized even if it wasn’t exactly appreciated.